bcgov/lucy-web/app/lucy/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.

 ## Development server
-- To run the application locally, execute the following command from the App's root directory `/lucy-web/app/l 1)
+- To run the application locally:
+1) Navigate to the App's root directory `/lucy-web/app/ and execute:
 ```bash
 ng serve
 ```